 Women with PCOS have insulin resistance.
 Insulin allows cells to absorb sugar; when cells are insulin resistant, blood sugar levels will rise, and cells will starve without glucose.
 Insulin resistance may be caused by chronic stress and a high-sugar diet consumed over the long-term.
 Insulin resistance can increase the chances of free-floating testosterone in the body, found in women with PCOS.
 This triggers common symptoms of the disorder like acne, facial hair, and belly fat.

 Thankfully, diet can be used to effectively manage PCOS by regulating insulin levels.
 The Body Ecology Diet is gluten-free, casein-free, sugar-free, and probiotic-rich.
 The Body Ecology Diet can help to regulate insulin resistance and hormone levels.
-To eliminate sugar in the diet and manage PCOS, stevia is recommended as a tasty sugar substitute.
+To eliminate sugar in the diet and manage PCOS, stevia reb A is recommended as a tasty sugar substitute.
 Stevia can lower blood sugar and increase insulin sensitivity.